 10. They go from zero to 60 in an argument

 Everyone fights, and everyone has a moment when they get too upset and feel awful about it later.
-But if your partner has a tendency to go absolutely bananas every time you disagree—we’re talking yelling, name-calling, stomping around, punching walls—this probably isn’t the healthiest situation for you.
+But if your partner has a tendency to go absolutely bananas every time you disagree—we’re talking yelling, name-calling, stomping around, punching walls—this indicates your situation is super toxic.

 11. They’re rude to their parents